llvm/llvm-test-suite/litsupport/README.md

     RUN: ./mybenchmark --size 300 --seed 5555 --verbose > run1.txt
     VERIFY: diff reference_results1.txt run1.txt

+TODO: Document `METRIC:` lines.

 Usage
 =====

-Running cmake on the test-suite creates a `lit.site.cfg` and .test files for each bechmark. llvm-lit can then be used as usual.
-Some examples:
+Running cmake on the test-suite creates a `lit.site.cfg` and `.test` files for each bechmark. `llvm-lit` can then be used as usual.
+You may alternatively install `lit` from the python package index.
+Examples:

     # Run all benchmark in the current directory an subdirecories one at a time.
     $ llvm-lit -j1 .